naobservatory/the-blood-virome/README.md

    pacman::p_load(tidyverse, RColorBrewer, scales, ggbeeswarm, ggpubr, grid, gridExtra, ggforce, extrafont, cowplot)
    ```

-4. Render the analysis document:
+4. Render the analysis document (this will take a while):
    ```bash
    quarto render main.qmd
    ```
+   alternatively, you can open the document in VSCode or another IDE that supports Quarto and interactively run the code chunks (this is what we recommend).

 The analysis will generate multiple figures in the `figures/` directory and create an HTML document with the complete analysis.